 Python keyboard is an open-source third-party library that can control your keyboard.
 Although it is a small API and supports only a few features, it is enough to serve you with several complex functionalities.

 keyboard module for your Python environment, you need to run the following pip command on the terminal or command prompt:

 keyboard module provides us with an

 add_abbreviation() function that will set a specified full string for an abbreviation.

-If you have ever worked with MS Word, there if you write the 2nd and hit space it will superscript the nd to 2 like 2nd.
+If you have ever worked with MS Word, you might know that if you write the 2nd and hit space, it will superscript the nd to 2, like this 2nd.
 Similarly, we can use the

 add_abbreviation() function and specify a string or a value to a specific abbreviation.

 import keyboard #type cp for copyright character keyboard.add_abbreviation('cp', '© ') #type tgb for copyright character keyboard.add_abbreviation('tgb', 'TechGeekBuzz.com') print("Do not close the terminal") #deactivate with Esc keyboard.wait("Esc")

 Do not close the terminal